-Bespoke framing is something that is done for many different reasons, which we highlight below, and which we come across when important and valuable items are not framed to the standards that perhaps they should be.
-As a member of the Fine Art Trade Guild, we work to the Commended Level and above.
+Bespoke framing is something that is done for many different reasons, which I highlight below, and which we come across when important and valuable items are not framed to the standards that perhaps they should be.
+As a member of the Fine Art Trade Guild, I work to the Commended Level and above.
 This ensures that we provide work to a consistent standard and also that where work is of high sentimental or commercial value, everything possible is done to ensure the item is around in years to come in the condition it should be.

 Some things to look out for when getting any item framed:

 Never use masking, packing or any other household tape for fixing artwork or sealing a frame.
 These contain lots of chemicals that will damage the item over time.

 Never attach the item direct to the mount.
 It should always be properly attached to the undercount behind the item to ensure minimise damage to the item, and to enable it to be safely removed in the future if required.

 Never place glass directly against the item, doing so will prevent air circulating which is required to protect the artwork over the years.
 You will find that if you place the glass directly on the item, it will end up sticking to the piece or artwork and will be extremely difficult to remove, it also reduce air circulation and can cause mould to form.

 If you have items of sentimental or commercial value, you should ask your local picture framer to check them at least every five years.
 This can help identify any issues and get them sorted before it is too late.

 Ensure that the back of the frame is properly sealed.
 This stops dust and insects from getting inside and eventually leading to damage to the item.
 As a side note, you should ensure that when hung, felt bumpers have been used on the back at the bottom of the frame, this will enable air to circulate and stop your walls being marked.